 - 3.6.
 Once the EP Scheme is made, it will be reviewed by the EP Scheme Reference Group at least annually, commencing no later than on the anniversary of the scheme commencement date.
 TfWM will initiate each review and it will take no longer than 6 months to complete. - 3.7.
-As part of the review process, at least every second year, consideration will be given to the appropriateness of the milestone dates for the implementation of non-diesel vehicles, which will take account of changes in national and regional guidance and policy. - 3.8.
+As part of the review process, at least every second year, consideration will be given to the appropriateness of the milestone dates for the implementation of non-diesel vehicles, which will take into account changes in national and regional guidance and policy. - 3.8.
 Depending on the outcome of the Business Case4 assessment for franchising in line with the WMCA assurance processes and legislation within the Bus Services Act 2017, it may be necessary to review the EP Scheme. - 3.9.
-Changes to the future target dates within Table 12, Table 13, Table 14, Table 19 and Table 20 will be agreed, as required, between TfWM and the relevant local highway authority responsible for maintaining the infrastructure, and automatically varied in the EP Scheme, without the need to follow the variation process set out in paragraphs 3.3 to 3.5. - 3.10.
-The audio visual announcement requirements, set out in Table 5 to Table 9 inclusive, will be automatically amended, as necessary, to align with national legislation, when adopted, without the need for a variation to the EP Scheme.
-This will not change the milestone dates in the EP Scheme, or the requirements specified for every wheelchair space. - 3.11.
-Any changes to the contact information contained in Schedule D, will be automatically updated, without the need to follow the variation process set out in paragraphs 3.3 to 3.5.
-This only applies to amendments to existing contact information or additional information regarding the mechanisms for reporting issues.
-Any proposal to remove a mechanism for reporting issues will be subject to the variation process set out in paragraphs 3.3 to 3.5.
+Any changes to the future target dates within Table 12, Table 13, Table 14, Table 19 and Table 20 will be agreed, as required, between TfWM and the relevant local highway authority responsible for maintaining the infrastructure, and automatically varied in the EP Scheme, without the need to follow the variation process set out in paragraphs 3.3 to 3.5. - 3.10.
+The audio visual announcement requirements, set out in Table 5 to Table 9